ethereum/staking-deposit-cli/README.md

 ###### language Argument

-The Launchpad offers many language/internationalization options.
+The tool offers many language/internationalization options.
 If you wish to select one as a CLI argument, it must be passed in before one of the commands is chosen.

 | Argument | Type | Description |
 | -------- | -------- | -------- |